 Although originally connected with plants, the character can also generally refer to animals and people to mean species, or 物种 (wùzhǒng).
 When it comes to race, the word to use is 种族 (zhǒngzú), more academically known as 人种 (rénzhǒng).

 When a species dies out, which is sadly all too often these days, it’s called 绝种 (juézhǒng).
 For instance, 科学家在研究恐龙为什么会 绝种。(Kēxuéjiā zài yánjiū kǒnglóng wèi shénme huì juézhǒng.
 Scientists are researching why dinosaurs went extinct.)

 Also, as you might imagine, the character is also involved in quite a few insults.
 Calling someone a 孬种 (nāozhǒng) is to say they have no guts, a coward.
 In a confrontation, you will probably hear the aggressive provocation, 有种的站出来！(Yóuzhǒng de zhàn chūlái!), or “Let anyone who has guts step forward!”

 种 can also typify subjects, meaning “kind, style, sort, and type” as in 种类 (zhǒnglèi).
 For any special type, use the word 特种 (tèzhǒng), such as 特种部队 (tèzhǒng bùduì, special force).
 The character is also a measure word, for instance, 汉语是一种美丽的语言 (Hànyǔ shì yī zhǒng měilì de yǔyán), which means “Chinese is a type of beautiful language.”

 From plants, animals, people, and more, 种 is a testament to the colorful world in which we live.

-“On The Character: 种” is the cover story from our newest issue, “Agriculture”.
-To read the whole piece, become a subscriber and receive the full magazine.
+“On The Character: 种” is a story from our newest issue, “Agriculture”.
+To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.